Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/asm1.md

 gef➤  run
 ```

-GEF will automatically show as the status of the registers where we will see the contents of EAX
+GEF will automatically show us the status of the registers after the breakpoint is hit:
 ```
 [ Legend: Modified register | Code | Heap | Stack | String ]
 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────── registers ────